smcneece/ha-esunpower/README.md

 Scroll down and click **Add solar production**.
 In the "Configure solar panels" dialog:
 - **Solar production energy**: search for "Lifetime Power" and select the inverter (e.g., "Lifetime Power - Solar System - Inverter E0...").
 Add each inverter as a separate entry for per-panel visibility.

+> **Tip:** Once your inverters are in the Energy Dashboard, [Solar Sentinel](https://github.com/smcneece/solar-sentinel) can auto-discover them and give you a live color-coded per-panel dashboard with a time slider, sun arc, and production charts.
+No extra configuration required.
 - **Solar production power**: optional, leave blank.

 ![Solar Panel Setup](images/solar_panel_setup.png)